Washington Mortgage Calculator with Taxes & Insurance

 Washington Property Taxes

-Washington's effective property tax rate is 0.77%, which is below the national average of 0.89%.
+Washington's effective property tax rate is 0.75%, which is below the national average of 0.89%.
+See how property taxes are calculated and how they compare across states.

 Property Tax Rates by County